arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

   Dozens of them with all their variations, with all covering only some part of information.
   - Very hard to combine many in the same system (while some useful combinations exist)
   - Dream of machine learner - having different imaging systems for the same specimen - can be implemented only in specific cases
-- More powerful microscope requires identical efforts on sample/environment side
+- more powerful microscope requires identical efforts on sample/environment side
   - Higher magnification requires better compensation of motion
   - More sensitive to optical properties means you'll see more artifacts from anything in your system.
     Or maybe plates or slides.
     - E.g. if method can detect birefringence, any plastic labware is likely to add some birefringence patterns
-- Well edges introduce significant effects, plate edges also introduce some effects for imaging (both also affect biological processes)
+- well edges introduce significant effects, plate edges also introduce some effects for imaging (both also affect biological processes)
 - [ibiology](https://www.youtube.com/user/iBioEducation) provides an amazing combination of theory and practice of imaging.
   It was incredibly helpful
-- Imaging protocols are hardly readable.
+- imaging protocols are hardly readable.
 Too many things and parameters, no deduplication.
   - They remind completely unwrapped low-level code for execution by machine, not 'settings'.
   - I've told about software being tough here, right?
 There are issues with interfaces on all levels
-- Imaging time is a real issue
+- imaging time is a real issue
   - "oh, we can just increase stack size" is correct solution to many questions in theory, but not in practice
-- Reproducible focusing may be an issue
+- reproducible focusing may be an issue
-- Richest sources of information are available only for ex-vivo cells and tissues
+- richest sources of information are available only for ex-vivo cells and tissues
-- Anything that produces nice high-resolution images will be called by biologist "confocal" no matter if confocality is actually used there :)
+- anything that produces nice high-resolution images will be called by biologist "confocal" no matter if confocality is actually used there :)
-- Believe data, always believe data.
+- believe data, always believe data.
   If you think something is misaligned - it almost surely is.

 ## Contrasting methods